hypertidy/PROJ/README.md

   - Why not lgeom?
 That package is format-specific, and does not work with generic data coordinates so is unsuitable for many straightforward and efficient data-handling schemes.
+  - Why not mapproject?
+This is unusable for real-world projections in my experience, it seems to be written for some basic graphics cases.
   - Why not reproj?
 This is an extension for reproj, to bridge it from PROJ version 4 and 5, to version 6 and 7 and beyond.